 War on criticism

 While in the times of crisis Russia embarks on epic disinformation battles, China prefers to suppress criticism quietly by direct, but publicly invisible pressure on the critics themselves.
 When Bloomberg News published a shocking list of assets owned by Chinese Prime Minister Wen Jiabao’s extended family back in 2012, its journalists received death threats and Bloomberg was close to losing access to the giant Chinese media market.
 Foreign Policy describes how, after this experience, Bloomberg began with the self-censorship of China-related news.
 Many editors who refused to exchange the economic advantages for silence quit.
 Central Europe also has its own set of experiences with Chinese media pressure.
-In 2016, several Czech and Slovak editors received a cease-and-desist letters from the Chinese investment group CEFC, requesting the deletion of articles on the company’s connection to the People’s Liberation Army.
+In 2016, several Czech and Slovak editors received a cease-and-desist letter from the Chinese investment group CEFC, requesting the deletion of articles on the company’s connection to the People’s Liberation Army.

 However, the intimidation tactic is demanding and its effect during a pandemic is limited.
-CCP’s role in dissemination of COVID-19 is currently being addressed by vast majority of the world’s media.
-China is therefore likely opting for disinformation to counter the onslaught of criticism, perhaps only for a short term.
+CCP’s role in the dissemination of COVID-19 is currently being addressed by the vast majority of the world’s media.
+China is therefore likely opting for disinformation to counter the onslaught of criticism, perhaps only for the short term.
 However, it is possible that the country has been preparing to launch a new disinformation strategy for a long time.

 In 2019, the CCP created dozens of official accounts of its government offices and embassies on Twitter and Facebook.
 At the same time, Chinese state media accounts posting in English became more active.
 Between the end of December and mid-March, the Chinese media published seven thousand articles on coronavirus in English on Facebook alone.
 Meanwhile, the Chinese profiles on social networks more often share RT, Sputnik and Iranian PressTV and are thus taking on the existing disinformation wave.
 However, direct cooperation between the Chinese and pro-Russian media has not been discovered.